-The Research Opportunities
+The Research Vision

 The study of food—whether focused on the related areas of agriculture, the environment, medicine and public health/nutrition, food science, hospitality, business, psychology, anthropology, history, political science, or law—is often siloed within academia.
 Furthermore, not all of these disciplines or programs within which they reside are typically engaged with the culinary and business leadership of university foodservice.
-Food studies programs that are emerging across the U.S. are starting to chip away at these silos.
+Food studies and food science programs that are emerging across the U.S. are starting to chip away at these silos.
 However, it is not yet standard practice for university efforts around food studies to be truly comprehensive, or thoroughly reflected in the food choices, menu development strategies, and procurement guidelines of their respective foodservice operations.

 The Collaborative currently has three main research focus areas:

 - Protein Flip--moving plant protein to the center of the plate and reducing the emphasis on red meat.